SirRmelTheThird/HyperJump/README.md

     TurnDisplayAdapter ..|> TurnObserverPort
 ```

-Output ports define what the application needs from outside systems.
-File:
 - `TurnObserverPort`
 This port requires to notify the turns count and interacts with the associated adapter.